abeidahmed/microverse-twitterati/README.md

 This project was done as a part of the `ruby` capstone project.
 It is a command line bot that when run, iterates through the tweets that are hash tagged with `#microverse` and retweets them in order.

-## Built with
-![Ruby](https://img.shields.io/badge/ruby-%23CC342D.svg?&style=for-the-badge&logo=ruby&logoColor=white)

-## Twitter bot
 The bot can be found at [twitter](https://twitter.com/MicroverseB).
 Please follow the bot if possible.
 Cheers!

+## Built with
+![Ruby](https://img.shields.io/badge/ruby-%23CC342D.svg?&style=for-the-badge&logo=ruby&logoColor=white)

 ## Features
 ### Optimizations